akbennett/lava-docker/README.md

 ```
 sudo docker run -it  -v /boot:/boot -v /lib/modules:/lib/modules -v $PWD/fileshare:/opt/fileshare -v /dev/bus/usb:/dev/bus/usb --device=/dev/ttyUSB0 -p 8000:80 -p 2022:22 -h <HOSTNAME> --privileged=true lavadev
 ```
 Where HOSTNAME is the hostname used during the container build process (check the docker build log), as that is the name used for the lava-slave.
-You can use de2384825135 as the pre-built container hostname.
+You can use `lava-docker` as the pre-built container hostname.

 In the above command:
 * `-v /boot:/boot` and `-v /lib/modules:/lib/modules` is neccessary due to libguestfs requireing a kernel and modules before it will run